lpagie/SuRE-variants-pipeline/readme.md

 unpacked it into `code/WASP`, and added it to this repos. i

+# DISCLAIMER ALERT!!!

+This collection of scripts is far from a production level set of software.
+Developed over a few years it got the job done.
+Many times along the way I lost my focus wrt proper documentation and other proper-coding methods.
+Also, as a pipeline build over the years with increasing required functionalities, etc, it is far from a computational optimal pipeline as well.
+For instance, I wrote my first python code in this pipeline.

+As a result it is hardly to be expected that this pipeline will directly function as intended after cloning the repos.
+I will do my best though to assist in case you want to use it for your work.

 # Download and install

 In the process of developing this pipeline I included the WASP repos.
 This